alextacho/alexti.github.io/_posts/2013-09-02-zurb-foundation-with-rails-4.markdown

 gem 'zurb-foundation'
 {% endhighlight %}

-Be aware the in Rails 4 the asset group got removed.
-So just place them in your file.
+Be aware that in Rails 4 the asset group got removed.

 # Undefined mixin